madam31-rrc/Adam-Project/README.md

 4-Supports Branching: Permits parallel development and feature testing.

 5-Documents History: Keeps a record of what changes were made and who made the change.

+## Purpose of the following Git Commands

+git init: Initializes a new Git repository.

+git status: Shows the current status of your files.

+git add: Stages changes for the next commit.

+git commit: Saves staged changes with a message.

+git push: Uploads local commits to a remote repository.

+git pull: Fetches and merges changes from a remote repository.

+git log: Displays the commit history.

+git branch: Manages branches (list, create, delete).

+git merge: Merges changes from one branch into another.

+git checkout: Switches branches or restores files.